Sam-Dragon/java-7/src/InheritanceNotes.md

 # Inheritance

 > Definition
-- It is the oops feature which specifies the feature accessing between classes
+- It is the oops feature which specifies the aquiring feature between classes
 - It is signified with 'extends' (OR) 'implements' keyword
 - It works well with the object level members
 - It can access the features both from classes and interfaces